-*If you are traveling with an infant who is not yet standing and they will be sleeping in a Pack n’ Play, consider purchasing a SnoozeShade and bringing along a portable white noise machine.
+*If you are traveling with an infant who is not yet standing and will be sleeping in a Pack n’ Play, consider purchasing a SnoozeShade.
+If they are standing, consider the Slumberpod.
+And don’t forget a portable white noise machine.

-*If at all possible, give your child at least 15-20 minutes to work though any night wakings they may have (assuming they are sleeping through the night prior to you having left on your trip) before tending to them.
+*If at all possible, give your child at least 15-20 minutes to work though any night wakings they may have before tending to them.
+(This is assuming they are sleeping through the night prior to you having left on your trip.)

-If you think about it, illness often (but not always) tends to disrupt sleep for one main reason: the parent reverts to helping the child fall back to sleep.
-I cannot tell you how.many.times I get emails from clients whose babies had been sleeping through the night perfectly until they get a cold/cough/teething.
+Illness often (but not always) tends to disrupt sleep for one main reason… The parent reverts to helping the child fall back to sleep.
+I cannot tell you how.many.times.
+I get emails from clients whose babies had been sleeping through the night perfectly until they get a cold/cough/teething.
 In an effort to calm and comfort the child, the parent soothes them with feeding, rocking, or co-sleeping.
 The illness resolves itself, but many times the new sleep associations linger.
-Regardless of if new undesirable sleep associations remain after the illness has passed, just having an illness that wakes the child at night is enough to keep her waking for days or weeks once she is no longer sick.
+Regardless of any new, undesirable sleep associations due to illness, just having an illness that wakes the child at night is enough to keep her waking for days or weeks once she is no longer sick.

 So, how do we deal with all these issues?

-Once the child has been illness free for two full days (literally during two full day-time days), check on them if they wake at night, but if they are healthy and safe, leave them immediately.
-On subsequent nights if wakings persist, consider whether it is necessary for you to enter the room at all..
+Once the child has been illness free for two full days (literally two, full day-time days), check on them if they wake at night, but if they are healthy and safe, leave them immediately.
+On subsequent nights, if wakings persist, consider whether it is necessary for you to enter the room at all.
 Watching them via video monitor may be all that’s needed to make sure they fall back to sleep without your help.

 I often like to sleep with my children when they’re sick, especially if there is a high fever present.
 If this is the case for you, I’d suggest moving in a mattress or sleeping bag into the child’s room.
-Put them down awake and let them fall asleep on their own.
+Put them down awake, and let them fall asleep on their own.
 Once they’re totally asleep, enter the room and sleep on the floor next to them.
-You should definitely monitor your children while they’re ill if you so choose to do, but you want them to fall asleep on their own before you make your way into their room.
+You should definitely monitor your children while they’re ill if you choose to do so.
+But you want them to fall asleep on their own before you make your way into their room.

 Finally, I lump teething into the illness category.
-Teething almost never disrupts sleep, but if you find that it is, simply treat the child with a pain-reliever if you choose to do so, stay with the child until the medicine has kicked in, then put them back down awake.
+Teething almost never disrupts sleep.
+However, if you find that it is, simply treat the child with a pain-reliever if you choose to do so, stay with the child until the medicine has kicked in, and then put them back down awake.